Your Best Writing Year

-This can be your best writing year ever.
+This can STILL be your best writing year ever.

 But, on the other hand, it can also be good to talk to someone and work out a list of priorities, a plan of attack.

 "Daniel was as good an editor as one could ever wish for.
-In fact, he went way over what I expected, sorting my good poems from my ordinary ones, suggesting small revisions and cuts, helping me organize my book...
+In fact, he went way over what I expected, suggesting small revisions and cuts, helping me organize my book...
 I don't know how he was able to give me so much time and attention, but he did, and I am grateful.
 Daniel has a good eye and a very good ear."

 - Bill Buege, Author of Stumble Into A Lighted Room

 When you sign up, I will send you a link to a friendly yet detailed questionnaire, asking you about your writing projects, goals, frustrations, and concerns.

 Then we will book an hour-long coaching session, over the phone, to discuss your plans for the remainder year, and for me to give you as much advice as I can.

 Hi!
 I'm Daniel.
 I help writers of all levels plan, draft, and revise their novels.
 I create simple, easy-to-implement techniques that help you master the craft of fiction.

 This is the benefit of being a professional writing coach and a PhD researcher: I take complex ideas and present them in their clearest, most essential form.
 Thousands of writers have signed up for my free courses on style, plotting, and finding one's voice.

 I'm a British writer living in Tennessee with three dogs, a cat, my brilliant wife, my very lively two-year-old son, and a Honda Odyssey mini-van.